mikeycao/statePUN/README.md

 #racial inequalities in those differences

-This repository is for making several compiled state-level sociodemographic indicators publicly available for use in panel (including time series and cross-sectional) analyses covering within-variation in U.S. states across the last two decades (2000 to 2018).
+This repository is for making several compiled state-level sociodemographic indicators publicly available for use as panel datasets.
+Panel observations cover all 50 U.S states and the country as a whole, updated for the last two decades (2000 to 2018).

+The indicators track state-level socieconomic deprivation and population heterogeneity, and were originally compiled to support research estimating the conditional effects of mass punishment rates (e.g., incarceration/probation/parole) by accounting for commonly omitted confounders,[^1] but the indicators can also act as key predicators or outcome variables ipso facto.
+Because the indicators track

+and represent panels of comprehensive of variables that

-All aspects of the criminal legal system—policing, probation, prisons/jails/detention centers, and other forms of social control/intervention
+other aspects of the criminal legal system, and/or

 The indicators are well-suited for panel studies of social inequality across state populations, and were originally compiled as covariates to adjust for ommitted variable bias, but they can also act as key predicators and outcome variables ipso facto. track national too

 topics: policing, immmigration

-The indicators were originally compiled to support research estimating the conditional effects of mass punishment rates (e.g., incarceration/probation/parole) at the state-level, and represent panels of comprehensive of variables that

 Since the individual state-level indicators are highly correlated with each other, introducing them separately into models may introduce unwelcome problems of multicollinearity.
 The individual-indicators are therefore leveraged as two combined scales: a poverty index (α = 0.73) and a population heterogeneity index (α = 0.88).

 All panel datasets are **balanced** and arranged in the **long format**, unless otherwise noted.

+[^1] For example, endogeneity can occur between incarceration rates and popular dependent variables, like household wealth or health outcomes, when a confounder such educational attainment is unaccounted for.

 ## Repository Structure